ingmarboeschen/JATSdecoder/README.md

 # JATSdecoder
-A meta data and text extraction and manipulation tool set for the statistical programming language [R](www.r-project.org).
-**JATSdecoder** facilitates text mining projects on scientific reasearch papers by enabeling an individual selection of meta data and text parts.
+A meta data and text extraction and manipulation tool set for the statistical programming language [R](www.r-project.org). \n **JATSdecoder** facilitates text mining projects on scientific reasearch papers by enabeling an individual selection of meta data and text parts.
 Its function **JATSdecoder()** extracts meta data, sectioned text and reference list from NISO-JATS coded XML files.
 Its function **study.character()** uses the **JATSdecoder()** result to perform fine tuned text extraction tasks to identify key study characteristics like statistical methods used, alpha-error, statistical results reported in text.